ubcuas/MissionPlanner-Scripts/README.md

 }
 ```

-## Timeouts/Heartbeat
+## Heartbeat

 We are using the Flask SocketIO library for our implementation.
-By default:

-- The server pings the client every 25 seconds.
+By default, the server pings the client every 25 seconds.